kokaz72/test-repo/README.md

 # test-repo
 this is test repo
-just starting with new project.
+just starting with new project. adding first line